uwetom/media-production-worksheets/week_03-3D_scanning/README.md

 Avoid objects which are:
 - Transparent
-- Shiney
+- Shiny
 - Plain

 Organic objects with texture and detail work best.

 - Find a suitable small object to scan
-- Place it somewhere you can access every side to get the best angle.
+- Place it somewhere you can access every side to get the best angle or use a turn table
 - Open the app and press the plus symbol to create a new scan.

 # 3. Export the scan

+f